garciadelcastillo/sketchpad.js/README.md

 var AB = pad.Line.between(A, B);
 ```

 That's it!
-Now you can move the Nodes around, and Sketchpad will take care of updating the Line and Tags accordingly!
+Now you can drag and move the Nodes around, and Sketchpad will take care of updating the Line and Tags accordingly.
+No need to implement update cycles or dependency event triggers: everything is taken care for you.

 ```javascript
 var pad = new Sketchpad('sketchpadCanvas');   // instantiate a new Sketchpad on canvas